Overtone singing: Northern Europe

 The Sami people of the northern parts of Sweden, Norway, Finland, and the Kola Peninsula in Russia have a singing genre called yoik.
-While overtone techniques are not a defining feature of yoik, individuals sometimes utilize overtones in the production of yoik.
+While overtone techniques are not a defining feature of yoik, its singers sometimes use them.

 Bashkortostan

-The Bashkirs of Bashkortostan, Russia have a style of overtone singing called özläü (sometimes spelled uzlyau; Bashkort Өзләү), which has nearly died out.
-In addition, Bashkorts also sing uzlyau while playing the kurai, a national instrument.
+The Bashkirs of Bashkortostan, Russia, have a style of overtone singing called özläü (sometimes spelled uzlyau; Bashkort Өзләү), which has nearly died out.
+Bashkorts also sing uzlyau while playing the kurai flute, a national instrument.
 This technique of vocalizing into a flute can also be found in folk music as far west as the Balkans and Hungary.

 Andalusia

-In Flamenco's Cante Jondo singers often include overtonal colour at the end of phrases.
-Perhaps originating as a way of facilitating sustain, and then becoming an appreciated ornamentation in its own right.
-There are many examples but Carmen Linares and Duquende often incorporate overtones.
+In Flamenco's Cante Jondo singers often include overtonal color at the end of phrases.
+This may have originated as a way of facilitating sustain and then become an appreciated ornamentation in its own right.
+Carmen Linares and Duquende, among others, often incorporate overtones.

 Africa

 South Africa

-Some Thembu Xhosa women of South Africa have a low, rhythmic style of throat-singing, similar to the Tuvan Kargyraa style, that is called unngqokolo.
-It is often accompanied by call-and-response vocals and complicated poly-rhythms.
+Some Thembu Xhosa women of South Africa have a low, rhythmic style of throat-singing, similar to the Tuvan Kargyraa style, called umngqokolo.
+It is often accompanied by call-and-response vocals and complicated polyrhythms.